mattgirdler/matthewgirdler.github.io/content/blogs/2023-in-review/index.md

 1. Killers of the Flower Moon
 2. Spider-man: Across the Spider-Verse
 3. Oppenheimer
-4. Mission Impossible - Dead Reckoning Part One
+4. Anatomy of a Fall
-5. Blackberry
+5. Mission Impossible - Dead Reckoning Part One
-6. The Creator
+6. Blackberry
-7. The Killer
+7. The Creator
-8. Tar
+8. The Killer
-9. Talk to Me
+9. Tar
-10. Air
+10. Talk to Me

 ### Games
 1. Talos Principle 2